Why is it Important to Hire Quality Contact Center Managers?

 A top-notch contact center supervisor may be the most important part of delivering an outstanding customer service experience and promoting a high employee retention culture.

-But between managing the company’s expectations, leading a team, driving results, and ensuring customer satisfaction, supervisors have a lot to juggle.
+But between managing the company’s expectations, leading a team of call center agents, driving results, and ensuring customer satisfaction, supervisors have a lot to juggle.
 Additionally, contact center supervisors often face an uphill battle in motivating agents and promoting a culture of retention.
 In fact, according to one Gallup study, at least 75% of voluntary turnover can be traced to managerial influence.

 While there’s no one-size-fits-all set of criteria for contact center leaders to ensure employee retention and quality of service, FurstPerson research has shown that the longer the tenure of a manager, the lower the turnover rate of his or her team.